-COUNCILLOR JESSICA KAMKAM EXECUTIVE MAYOR
+COUNCILLOR JESSICA KAMKAM: EXECUTIVE MAYOR

-1.2 Council Resolutions
+1.2 Draft Council Resolutions

-- 1. The Council of Bitou Municipality, acting in terms of Section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts: - 1.1.
-The annual budget of the municipality for the financial year 2025/2026 and the multi-year and single-year capital appropriations as set out in the following tables: - 1.1.1.
-Budgeted summary as per Table A1 - 1.1.2.
-Budgeted Financial Performance (revenue and expenditure by standard classification) Table A2; - 1.1.3.
-Budgeted Financial Performance (revenue and expenditure by municipal vote) Table A3; - 1.1.4.
-Budgeted Financial Performance (revenue by source and expenditure by type) Table A4; and - 1.1.5.
-Multi-year and single-year capital appropriations by municipal vote and standard classification and associated funding by source Table A5. - 1.2.
-The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - 1.2.1.
-Budgeted Financial Position Table A6; - 1.2.2.
-Budgeted Cash Flows Table A7; - 1.2.3.
-Cash backed reserves and accumulated surplus reconciliation Table A8; - 1.2.4.
-Asset management Table A9; and - 1.2.5.
-Basic service delivery measurement Table A10. - 2.
-The Council of Bitou Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2025: - 2.1 the tariffs for property rates as per Annexure "D", - 2.2 the tariffs for electricity as per Annexure "D", - 2.3 the tariffs for the supply of water as per Annexure "D" - 2.4 the tariffs for sanitation services as per Annexure "D" - 2.5 the tariffs for solid waste services as per Annexure "D" - 3.
-The Council of Bitou Municipality, acting in terms of 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2025 the tariffs for miscellaneous and other services as contained in the tariff list that is included in the budget document as per Annexure "D". - 4.
-That Council specifically take note of the fact that the proposed electricity charges and tariff structure contained in the tariff schedule as well as the cost of supply study is subject to NERSA approval that may change from that stated in the tariff listing. - 5.
-To give proper effect to the municipality's annual budget, the Council of Bitou Municipality approves:
+- 1) The Council of Bitou Municipality, acting in terms of Section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts: - a) The annual budget of the municipality for the financial year 2025/26 and the multi-year and single-year capital appropriations as set out in the following tables: - Budgeted summary as per Table A1 - ii) Budgeted Financial Performance (revenue and expenditure by standard classification) Table A2; - iii) Budgeted Financial Performance (revenue and expenditure by municipal vote) Table A3; - iv) Budgeted Financial Performance (revenue by source and expenditure by type) Table A4; and - v) Multi-year and single-year capital appropriations by municipal vote and standard classification and associated funding by source Table A5. - b) The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - i) Budgeted Financial Position Table A6; - ii) Budgeted Cash Flows Table A7; - iii) Cash backed reserves and accumulated surplus reconciliation Table A8; - iv) Asset management Table A9; and - v) Basic service delivery measurement Table A10. - 2) The Council of Bitou Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2025: - a) the tariffs for property rates as per Annexure "D", - b) the tariffs for electricity as per Annexure "D", - c) the tariffs for the supply of water as per Annexure "D" - d) the tariffs for sanitation services as per Annexure "D" - e) the tariffs for solid waste services as per Annexure "D" - 3) The Council of Bitou Municipality, acting in terms of 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2025 the tariffs for miscellaneous and other services as contained in the tariff list that is included in the budget document as per Annexure "D". - 4) That Council specifically take note of the fact that the proposed electricity charges and tariff structure contained in the tariff schedule as well as the cost of supply study is subject to NERSA approval that may change from that stated in the tariff listing. - 5) To give proper effect to the municipality's annual budget, the Council of Bitou Municipality approves: